raspberrypilearning/getting-started-with-picamera/en/step_8.md

 title: Set the brightness
 ---

-This code demonstrates how to set the brightness
+This code demonstrates how to set the brightness control.

 --- code ---
 ---
 language: python
 line_numbers: true
 line_number_start: 1
-line_highlights: 12-14
+line_highlights: 7
 ---

 from picamzero import Camera